Joshua-Wilcox/Joshua-Wilcox/README.md

 # Joshua Wilcox

+Mornin'

-Mornin'.
-I'm Josh , a greenie software developwe from the lovely south west of England.
+I'm Josh, a greenie software developwe from the lovely south west of England.
 At the moment I particularly enjoy making Discord bots and scraping the web with Python.
 I am also meddling with SQL a little bit.

 ---
 ## Socials